• Support Home

 Adlink-Trigger-over-Ethernet

-ADLINK’s PCIe-GIE72/74 is a PCI ExpressR x4 lane, GigE Vision PoE+ (Power Over Ethernet Plus) frame grabber that supports 2/4CH independent Gigabit Ethernet ports for multiple GigE Vision device connections with data transfer up to 1 Gb/s per port.
+ADLINK’s PCIe-GIE72/74 is a PCI ExpressR x4 lane, GigE Vision PoE+ (Power Over Ethernet Plus) network interface card that supports 2/4CH independent Gigabit Ethernet ports for multiple GigE Vision device connections with data transfer up to 1 Gb/s per port.
 The following instructions describe how ADLINK Smart GigE Tool is used to send Action Commands to software trigger LUCID cameras and display in ArenaView.

 System Specifications